cloudmesh-community/fa18-523-52/project-report/report.md

 analyses on KNIME's analytic platform are to first drag and drop the CSV Reader node into the workflow.
 Once in the workflow, import the dataset from where you saved it locally by right- clicking on the CSV Reader node, and choosing Configure.
-Once the dialog box pops up, choose the number of rows and columns to include (I included them all).
+Once the dialog box pops up, choose the number of rows and columns to include (we included them all).
 Then, choose which algorithm you would like to impose on the dataset by searching the node directory again.
-For my first analysis, I chose to do a basic graph showing the amount of different diagnostic descriptions per area (localization).
+For my first analysis, we chose to do a basic graph showing the amount of different diagnostic descriptions per area (localization).
 The figure below shows this correlation, +@fig:dx.

 ![Descriptions by location](images/dx.png){#fig:dx}